foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.25 - 2017/05/?? =

+* CSS - Fixing conflict with OptimizePress plugin as it contains its own Flowplayer styling

 = 6.0.5.24 - 2017/05/09 =

 * Amazon S3 - adding support for new AWS Regions - US East (Ohio), Asia Pacific (Mumbai) and EU (London).